emca-it/Energy-Log-Server-6.x/19-00-00-Upgrades/19-00-00-Upgrades.md

 		yum install energy-logserver-data-node-6.1.6-1.x86_64.rpm`

-1. After the successful installation restart elasticsearch service (depending on the amount of data you have on the node it might take some time):
+1. After the successful installation restart Elasticsearch service (depending on the amount of data you have on the node it might take some time):

 		sudo systemctl restart elasticsearch

-1. Wait for elasticsearch status to return at least yellow status:
+1. Wait for Elasticsearch status to return at least yellow status:

 		curl -sS -XGET --insecure --user logserver:********* "elasticsearch_data_node:9200/_cluster/health?wait_for_status=yellow&pretty"`